Organisation Or Organization – British vs. American

 “Organisation” or “organization” as an adjective

 “Organisational” or “organizational” refers to an adjective, derived from the word “organisation/organization.”
 Unlike “organised/organized,” “organisational/organizational” describes anything that is related to a functioning order or a structure.
-It is specifically used in contexts that entail characteristics of an organisation/organization such as culture, behaviour, or structures.
+It is specifically used in contexts that entail characteristics of an organisation/organization such as culture, behavior, or structures.
 Both variations are used in the UK, however the “-s” version is preferred, while the US only accepts the “-z” version.

 British English: organisational/organizational